numanair/nano-control-surface/How-to.md

 1. After modifying the MIDI parameters, it is time to test out compilation.
 Click the checkmark icon in the bottom toolbar.
 If there are any errors, review what they are and make any fixes before compiling again.
 2. Time to flash the XIAO control board!
 With the mixer plugged in, click the arrow next to the checkmark to begin compiling and uploading.
 A window with 3 files might open while the code is uploading (these are just board version info).
 Give it a minute and it will disappear when done.
 3. Once the board reboots it will reconnect running the new code.
 Try it out!
+Depending on your software there may be a step to reconnect or redetect the device.
 4. If something went wrong with the previous upload it could interfere with the flashing process.
 If the COM port for the MIX5R is no longer showing in Device Manager this may be the issue.
 Fortunately the XIAO is easy to wipe back to its factory state with the reset button on the back of the MIX5R.
 With the device connected to the computer, use a pin to click the reset button twice.
 Give the board a moment to boot and then try flashing the corrected code. **NOTE: this wipes any existing code from the MIX5R.**